Miyajima – 宮島

 By stepping on Miyajima being welcomed by some gracious deer is quite probable.
 Some snacks for deer are also being sold.

-In Miyajima there is more than just a shrine, there is a mountain called Misen.
+In Miyajima there is more than just a shrine, Mt.
+Misen is also an attraction.

 You can reach its peak by using a ropeway to have a 360 degrees-view on the island and the sea.